professor-curious-logo

 It creates a protected area by blocking out external electric fields (Faraday cage).

-The free electrons in the conductor rearrange themselves to cancel out the external field inside the conductor, creating a zero-field zone.
+The phenomenon where the free electrons in a conductor rearrange themselves to cancel out any external electric field inside the conductor.